Should I incorporate my business?

 Therefore, if a corporation behaves in a manner that violates human rights or environmental standards, WHO might be said to be responsible for corporate behavior??

-Christine Williams JD, MSW earned her law degree in Chicago, Illinois.
+Christine Williams JD, MSW is a personal tax filing consultant, located in British Columbia, Canada, offering personal or long distance tax filing for Canadian taxpayers.
+She earned her law degree in Chicago, Illinois.
 She has a Masters Degree (with Honors) in Social Work, a Bachelor's in Education from Northwestern University in Evanston, Illinois, and has successfully completed the Canadian Bankers Associations' Professional Financial Planning program.
 She teaches Law and Ethics, both online and in person, throughout the United States and Canada.